GES

 Tribunals and the Money Bill Controversy

-One of the most significant constitutional controversies involving tribunals arose from the Finance Act, 2017, which restructured multiple tribunals through provisions passed as a Money Bill (certified by the Speaker under Art 110).
-The Act merged 8 tribunals, prescribed uniform qualifications, terms of service, and reconstitution mechanisms.
-The legal challenge centered on whether tribunal restructuring provisions are "incidental" matters that can be included in a Money Bill (which bypasses the Rajya Sabha), or whether they are substantive provisions requiring bicameral approval.
+The Finance Act, 2017 restructured tribunals through provisions passed as a Money Bill (certified by the Speaker under Art 110), bypassing the RS.
+It merged 8 tribunals and prescribed uniform qualifications and terms.
 In Rojer Mathew v.
-South Indian Bank (2020), the SC held that the provisions of the Finance Act 2017 relating to tribunal composition, qualifications, appointments, and conditions of service CANNOT be characterized as matters "incidental" to taxation or the Consolidated Fund of India.
-The SC struck down rules framed under the Act and directed that the tribunal provisions be treated as separate legislation requiring passage through both Houses.
-However, the SC stopped short of declaring the entire Finance Act 2017 invalid as a Money Bill — that question was referred to a larger bench.
-The controversy highlighted the tension between the government's use of the Money Bill route to bypass the Rajya Sabha (where it may lack majority) and the Constitution's guarantee of bicameral review for non-financial legislation.
-The question of whether the Speaker's certification of a bill as a Money Bill is subject to judicial review remains constitutionally unresolved and is before a larger SC bench.
+South Indian Bank (2020), the SC held that tribunal composition, qualifications, appointments, and conditions of service cannot be characterized as matters "incidental" to taxation or the Consolidated Fund.
+The SC struck down the rules and directed that tribunal provisions be treated as separate legislation requiring bicameral passage.
+However, the SC stopped short of declaring the entire Finance Act 2017 invalid as a Money Bill.
+The question of whether the Speaker's Money Bill certification is subject to judicial review remains before a larger bench.
+The controversy highlights the tension between the government's Money Bill route (bypassing RS) and the Constitution's guarantee of bicameral review for non-financial legislation.
+The Rojer Mathew ruling, the "incidental to taxation" test, and the unresolved Speaker certification question are analytically important for Mains.

 The National Tribunals Commission Proposal

-The SC has repeatedly recommended the establishment of a National Tribunals Commission (NTC) to provide an independent institutional framework for all tribunals.
+The SC has repeatedly recommended establishing a National Tribunals Commission (NTC).
 In Madras Bar Association v.
-Union of India (2021), the SC specifically directed the government to consider establishing an NTC.
-The proposed NTC would: (a) serve as an independent body overseeing the appointment, administration, and functioning of all tribunals across India; (b) ensure uniform standards for tribunal infrastructure, staffing, and facilities; (c) take over the appointment process from individual ministries — reducing executive control over tribunals; (d) monitor performance metrics — disposal rates, pendency, quality of orders; (e) provide training and capacity building for tribunal members; (f) manage budgets and resources for all tribunals centrally, rather than through individual ministries that often control the very matters the tribunals adjudicate (creating an inherent conflict of interest).
-The Law Commission (272nd Report, 2017) and the Finance Commission have also recommended the NTC.
-The government has been reluctant to establish the NTC, arguing that it would add another layer of bureaucracy.
-The fundamental tension is between the executive's desire to retain administrative control over tribunals (which currently fall under their parent ministries) and the judiciary's insistence that tribunals must be independent quasi-judicial bodies free from executive influence.
+UoI (2021), the SC specifically directed the government to consider it.
+The proposed NTC would: serve as an independent body overseeing appointment, administration, and functioning of all tribunals; ensure uniform standards for infrastructure, staffing, and facilities; take over appointments from individual ministries (reducing executive control); monitor disposal rates, pendency, and order quality; provide training and capacity building; and manage budgets centrally rather than through parent ministries (which often control the very matters the tribunals adjudicate, creating an inherent conflict of interest).
+The Law Commission (272nd Report, 2017) and the Finance Commission also recommended the NTC.
+The government resists, arguing it would add bureaucracy.
+The fundamental tension: the executive wants administrative control through parent ministries; the judiciary insists on independent quasi-judicial functioning free from executive influence.
 Until the NTC is established, tribunals remain vulnerable to executive pressure through budgetary control, appointment delays, and infrastructure deprivation.
+The NTC proposal, the conflict-of-interest rationale, and the 272nd Law Commission Report are Mains governance topics.

 Relevant Exams